feldera/feldera/sql-to-dbsp-compiler/README.md

 The sqllogictests includes more than 5 million tests.
 It takes weeks to run all of them.
 Most of the time is spent compiling Rust.
-We hopet to speed that up at some point.
+We hope to speed that up at some point.

 To start running these tests: